arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/2-KafkaMigration.md

 ## Task 6: Tidy up

+---

+**NOTE:** It's important to delete the cluster to avoid running up Azure charges for a cluster you no longer require.
+You will be charged for the cluster all the time it is active, even if you aren't using it.

+Deleting the cluster doesn't delete the storage account or network resources.
+You can reuse these items for other clusters.

+---

 1. In SSH session running the **EventProducer** application, press CTRL-C to stop the application, and then run the following command to close the connection to the head node.

     ```bash